HTTP - Parameters

 Here if the port is empty or not given, port 80 is assumed for HTTP and an empty abs_path is equivalent to an abs_path of "/".
 The characters other than those in the reserved and unsafe sets are equivalent to their ""%" HEX HEX" encoding.

-Following two URIs are equivalent:
+The following three URIs are equivalent:

 http://abc.com:80/~smith/home.html http://ABC.com/%7Esmith/home.html http://ABC.com:/%7esmith/home.html